AdrianR3/Hybrid-Images-TD099/README.md

 # Hybrid Images in TouchDesigner

+### Quick Start

+Download and open the latest version of `final_hybrid_images.tox`.
+Then extract the parts of the network relevant to your project from the <kbd>`project1` COMP</kbd>.

+A full screenshot of the project is available in `sessions/6/progress.png`.

 ## What is a Hybrid Image?

 A [hybrid image](https://en.wikipedia.org/wiki/Hybrid_image) is an optical illusion which involves compositing two separate images together into one.
 Depending on the physical viewing distance, either one or the other image is processed by the viewer's brain.